katie-hofschen/NASA_RAG/README.md

 ### A bit of background on RAGs
 RAGs use an information source to retrieve relevant information and provide answers that are contextual to a use case.
 Like in this case we are providing a number of articles from NASA as the information source for the model to reference when it is asked a question.
 This is partially attractive because rather than retrain an LLM (very expensive and time intensive), we can update our information source to help the RAG give up to date and accurate answers.

+#### Embeddings
+An embedding is a numerical representation of a piece of information, for example, text, documents, images, audio, etc. The representation captures the semantic meaning of what is being embedded, making it robust for many industry applications.

 #### Naive RAG
 To do this our information source is split into equal size chunks of text (this allows us to extract the relevant paragraphs rather than an entire document).
 These chunks are then vectorized and stored in a vector database.
 When a query is submitted, we vectorize it and try to find the top k most relevant chunks of our information source.
 The query and the relevant chunks are then passed to an LLM to create a coherent answer.